A phase transition and critical phenomenon for the two-dimensional random field Ising model: Preliminaries

 \subsection{Notations}

 In this subsection, we describe the notations used in the following sections.
 We use $c,C,C_i$ to represent positive constants whose actual values may vary from line to line.
-In addition, we use $c_i$ for constants whose values are fixed (throughout the paper) upon their first occurrences.
+In addition, we use $c_i$ for constants whose values are fixed {throughout the paper}.